-Prewriting is a stage in the invention process wherein the writer, speaker, knowledge worker . . . prepares to write.
+Prewriting refers to invention processes.
 It’s the thinking about a topic the writer does before starting to write.
 Prewriting is the liminal space between thinking about working on a project and actually engaging in the work.

-During prewriting, writers, speakers, knowledge workers . . . engage in informal research.
+During prewriting, writers engage in informal research as well as strategic searching with the aim of understanding the topic better.
 They may jot down notes on what they write on post their reviews on social media sites like Goodreads.

 Compositionists, the subject matter experts who study composing and creativity, conceptualize prewriting as a stage of composing in which people prepare to write.
 This stage could be compared to the practice field for athletes, where people do stretches and strengthening exercises.